Skip to content

 intersections_groups_df = self.current_interesection_groups_sdf

-# Add overlapping_cell_ids list to each event
+# Add overlapping_cell_ids list to each current date event

 current_events_sdf = (